 Because there is less risk of infection as time goes on, the risk of not using condoms also diminishes over time – and so, therefore, does their apparent efficacy.

-Suppose on the other hand, someone continues having sex with multiple partners.
-In that case, their infection risk does not diminish over time because their chances of encountering someone with a high viral load stays constant – and therefore so does the efficacy of condoms.
+Suppose, on the other hand, someone continues having sex with multiple partners.
+In that case, their infection risk does not diminish over time because their chances of encountering someone with a high viral load stays constant – and therefore, so does the efficacy of condoms.

 Finally, the last data in this analysis was collected 15 years ago.
 Much has changed since then – regarding gay men’s condom use, their perception of risk, the likely infectiousness of partners with HIV, and whether they are likely to be using other prevention methods such as pre-exposure prophylaxis (PrEP).
 For these reasons, recent studies might come to different conclusions in estimating both the absolute efficacy of condoms – and their effectiveness in contributing to the prevention of HIV within the gay population.
 But, these researchers openly acknowledge the limits of their methods.